 3D PRINTING DEFINITION

-3D Printing is the process of building products additively, layer by layer, instead of by traditional manufacturing methods like press-shaping or molding.
-3D printing uses precise geometrical representations like CAD and digital 3D models, advanced modeling technology, and automated addition of liquid molecules or powder grains mainly of plastic and metal, fused together through an increasing variety of layering techniques.
+3D Printing is the process of building products additively, layer by layer, instead of by traditional manufacturing methods like press-shaping or moulding.
+3D printing uses precise geometrical representations like CAD and digital 3D models, advanced modelling technology, and automated addition of liquid molecules or powder grains mainly of plastic, ceramics and metal, fused together through an increasing variety of layering techniques.

 3D printing began in the 1980s with a polymer-based technology called rapid prototyping.
-In this process, the goal was to build a draft of a particular part before investing in creating an expensive mold for a production line.
-Today’s 3D printers provide more accuracy and precision than rapid prototyping because the design of the object is created separately in 3D software.
-High-end 3D printers actually allow multiple materials to be fused together in one print.
+Its goal was to build a prototype of a particular part before investing in expensive mould for a production line.

 ADDITIVE MANUFACTURING DEFINITION

 Additive Manufacturing (A.M.) is a broader concept.
 It first includes the processes of 3D model design and data transfer that requires constant innovations in computer-aided design and computational power.
-Additive manufacturing also includes at its core 3D Printing technology and post printing processes of material removal, object finishing and printer resetting, a stage that could still be greatly improved with additional automation and certification standards.
+Additive manufacturing also includes at its core 3D Printing technology and post printing processes of material removal, object finishing and printer resetting.

 ADDITIVE MANUFACTURING EVOLUTION AND ADVANTAGES

-Additive Manufacturing has already started to be economically profitable for large industrial production, because Economies of Scale do not apply like they do in mass production.
-Present manufacturing relies on equipment and processes that generate Economies of Scale so the larger the production, the cheaper the unitary cost of an item.
+Additive Manufacturing has already started to be economically profitable for small batch and custom production that complements industrial mass production.
+Current mass production is based on equipment and processes that generate economies of scale, so the higher the production, the cheaper the unit cost of an item.

-Mass production efficiency has the downside of no, or limited, customisation.
-Items with a below-the-threshold demand that do not justify mass production, are either produced in small batches at higher costs or, simply not produced on an industrial scale.
-This generates an unsatisfied demand, along with a customer behavior prone to disposal rather than maintenance.
+Mass production efficiency has the downside of offering no or limited customisation; Items with a below-the-threshold demand that do not justify mass production, are either produced in small batches at higher costs or, simply not produced on an industrial scale.
+This generates an unsatisfied demand, along with a customer behaviour prone to disposal rather than maintenance.
+Additive Manufacturing is already producing rapid prototyping and production of highly specialized parts and replacements, as well as products that are difficult or expensive to get through mass production.

 CETMO Analysis, adapted from McKinsey & Company (1)

-AM is already producing rapid prototyping and production of part replacements, as well as products that are difficult or expensive to get through mass production.
-Some present examples of uses include the repair of burning heads in gas turbines with a time reduction from 44 to 4 weeks, fuel nozzles 25% lighter and five times more durable, metal brackets for aerospace industry with a 50% reduction in weight industrial filters, hearing aids, healthcare tools and prosthetics.
+Some present examples of industrial uses of Additive Manufacturing include the repair of burning heads in gas turbines with a time reduction from 44 to 4 weeks, fuel nozzles 25% lighter and five times more durable, metal brackets for aerospace industry with a 50% reduction in weight, plus industrial filters, hearing aids, healthcare equipment and prosthetics.

 ADDITIVE MANUFACTURING EFFECTS ON DISPARITY

-Additionally, the 3D design behind AM, and the printer applications, can be transferred by way of the internet, thus removing technological barriers and facilitating innovation, creativity, de-centralisation and democratization of production, while making design and modelling the most value-added activities.
+Additionally, the 3D design behind AM, and the printer applications, can be transferred by way of the internet, thus removing technological barriers and facilitating innovation, creativity, de-centralisation and democratization of production.

 McKinsey & Company.
 Ashutosh, Hastings, Murnane, Neuhaus, Automation in Logistics: Big Opportunity, Bigger Uncertainty, 2019. link